The Best Fixie Wheels: Ride Steadily and Efficiently

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 If you’re an avid cyclist then you're familiar with the difference between fixed and freewheel bikes.
 You also probably know how useful fixie wheels are for handling cold-weather conditions and intense short rides.
 Ideal for exercise and travel, fixie wheels are designed to help you pedal rhythmically and powerfully.
-While it may take a bit of practice, the value of fixed-wheel bikes is high.
+While they may take a bit of practice, the value of fixed-wheel bikes is high.
 Designed with a drivetrain without a freewheel component, a fixie wheel bike is great for those who want simple and straightforward rides.

 Instead of struggling with gears and adjustments, fixed wheel bikes let you race efficiently and offer a lot of road travel advantages.
 Of course, reaping these benefits relies on choosing high-quality wheels for your ride.
 To help you find the best fixie wheels available, we’ve curated a list of the leading selections.

 Featuring a strong design made of magnesium alloy, this fixie wheel is meant to work with any 700c compatible ride.

 - Lightweight design reduces drag while you ride.